 Quick Summary:

 We were a bit surprised by the lab test report results for this product.
-As with other similar oat-based, O-shaped, cereal products, we expected to find some level of Cadmium (a known carcinogen), but the level of Lead found was unexpected.
-Another member of the Lead Safe Mama community had a different box of this product tested (independently, raising funds for the testing from a group of parents) and their test results were different (and did show Cadmium, as anticipated).
+As with other similar oat-based, O-shaped, cereal products, we expected to find some level of Cadmium (a known carcinogen) — but the level of Lead we found was unexpected.
+Another member of the Lead Safe Mama community had a different box of this product tested (independently, raising funds for the testing from a group of parents) and their test results were different (showing positives for Cadmium, as anticipated).

-Our intention with this product is to test it again (from another batch) – to see what the range of test results might be.
-It’s possible that the Lead level we found here (shown in the graphic and lab report below) is a batch-specific issue (and possibly an isolated issue).
-It’s also possible that there is a full range of contamination given different batches of ingredients and potential impacts from processing machinery.
-We also have archived this particular box of cereal (we have some of this sample in storage), and may test a second sample from the same box to reconfirm the results.
+Our intention with this product is to test it again (from another batch) to see what the range of test results might be.
+It is possible the Lead level we found in this initial test (shown in the graphic and lab report below) is a batch-specific issue (possibly an isolated issue).
+It’s also possible there is a full range of contamination given different batches of ingredients and potential impacts from processing machinery.
+We have archived this particular box of cereal (we have some of this sample in storage), and may test a second sample from the same box to reconfirm the results.

-In both cases, the testing came back with levels that were indicative that the product is not safe for young children to consume, so while the exact numbers were different (for whatever reason, batch specific concerns or otherwise) – the overall outcome was the same.
+In both cases, the testing results showed levels indicative that the product is not safe for young children to consume.
+So while the exact numbers between cereal boxes were different (for whatever reason, batch specific concerns or otherwise), the overall outcome was the same.
 This is a product that tests positive for one or more toxicants at unsafe levels.

 Note Re: Low Thresholds of Detection for this Report